 Picture a new rail trail that travels all the way from the rolling countryside of Upstate South Carolina, through historic and vibrant small towns, and into the spectacular mountain scenery of Western North Carolina.
 That’s the vision for a new rail trail along the route of the historic Saluda Grade Railroad.

 And we are moving forward to make it happen!
-Conserving Carolina and our partners have made an offer to purchase the Saluda Grade rail corridor.
-Negotiations are ongoing.
-And once under contract we will still need to raise the money to buy the land.
-But we are excited about the opportunity to pursue this trail—a game changer for local economies, outdoor recreation, good health, and quality of life.
+Conserving Carolina and our partners now have a signed agreement with Norfolk Southern outlining the terms of a future purchase of the rail corridor.
+We are excited about the opportunity to pursue this trail—a game changer for local economies, outdoor recreation, good health, and quality of life.

-The 31-mile rail trail would begin in Inman, SC (north of Spartanburg) and pass through Campobello, Landrum, Tryon, and Saluda before reaching Zirconia, NC (south of Hendersonville.)
-It would include approximately 16 miles in South Carolina and 15 miles in North Carolina.
+The 31.5-mile rail trail would begin in Inman, SC (north of Spartanburg) and pass through Campobello, Landrum, Tryon, and Saluda before reaching Zirconia, NC (south of Hendersonville.)
+It would include approximately 15.5 miles in South Carolina and 16 miles in North Carolina.
 Along its route, the trail would feature scenic views, lively downtowns, historic landmarks, unique nature preserves, and gorgeous lakes and waterfalls.

 The Saluda Grade Trail also offers potential connections to other trails, like the future Ecusta Trail and the growing Palmetto Trail.
 It could become a major link in a visionary network of regional trails and greenways that spans hundreds of miles.
 These connected trails would invite people out for everything from a relaxed stroll to an epic journey.